jaibalajiui/Recon-Fox/README.md

 ## To run in local

 1. Make sure you have latest nodejs installed.
+2. run npm install
-2. Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 Traceroute - Using mtr an advanced traceroute tool trace the path of an Internet connection.
 Test Ping	- A common tool for testing connectivity to a host, perform a ping from our server.